ROH World Television Championship: Inaugural championship tournament (2010)

-Tournament Bracket
+Tournament bracket

 Belt designs

 The first championship belt design was introduced on March 5, 2010, when it was given to the newly crowned inaugural champion Eddie Edwards.
 The physical championship belt was designed by All Star Championship Belts d/b/a ASCB, LLC.
 The title's base was a black leather strap that was covered with four small silver plates.
 The center of the title had one large silver plate.
 All plates had an inner blue covering.
 The two small outer plates had a caricature of the earth and a satellite in orbit.
 The middle plates had figures resembling a cameraman filming a television production.
 Underneath each figure were the ROH logo and the words "Ring of Honor Wrestling".
 The central plate had the engravings of the ROH logo as well as the statement "World Television Wrestling Champion" hovering above the backdrop of a city, with a television lying on top of a globe with an overhead shot of a wrestling ring between them in front of the skyline.

 In November 2012, the design was changed during the reign of Adam Cole.
 The new design seemed to be based on the WCW World Six-Man Tag Team Championship.

 Between 2014 and 2015, during Jay Lethal's second record-setting reign, the belt design was modified to emphasize the "ROH Champion" portion of the title.
 Lethal claimed the Television championship was more prestigious than the ROH World Championship since he was the champion.

-In January 2018, in addition to other ROH championship belts, the ROH World Television Championship received a new design.
+On January 1, 2018, in addition to other ROH championship belts, the ROH World Television Championship received a new design.

+On June 22, 2023, a new and fourth design of the championship belt was presented to champion Samoa Joe on Ring of Honor Wrestling.